SMA Negeri 10 Padang

-Public Senior High School 10 Padang (Indonesian: SMA Negeri 10 Padang), also known as SMANTEN, is one of public senior high school in Padang, West Sumatra, Indonesia.
-It is unnumbered building that located at Situjuh Street, several meters to the east of Sudirman Street, Padang.
-Together with SMA Negeri 1 Padang and SMA Negeri 3 Padang, this school had ever been proclaimed as International School.
+Public Senior High School 10 Padang (Indonesian: SMA Negeri 10 Padang), also known as SMANTEN, is one of many public senior high school in Padang, West Sumatra, Indonesia.
+It is an unnumbered building that is located at Situjuh Street, several meters to the east of Sudirman Street, Padang.
+Together with SMA Negeri 1 Padang and SMA Negeri 3 Padang, this school had once been proclaimed as an international school.